 It took a lot of training and dedication!
 Since I have been about 14 I have been training non-stop

-You and your peers have a large support network around you and buy viagra now they appear to leave no stone unturned in your preparations for Olympic Qualification & Success.
+You and your peers have a large support network around you and they appear to leave no stone unturned in your preparations for Olympic Qualification & Success.
 How important is this?

 It’s very important.
 The Irish Sports Council have given us a lot of help with our training including Sailing coaches and Strength and conditioning coaches.